Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

-Looking forward, our findings provide a theoretical foundation for future research aiming to characterize the quantum features of HHG such as quantum state tomography of inter-harmonic squeezing~\cite{generation-squeezed-harmonics, Wigner-tomography, matan-tomography}, higher number of effective photon modes~\cite{mass-renormalization-many-modes}, superradiant emission of many-atoms and solid-state materials~\cite{free-electron-qed, strongly-driven-many-body}, and electronic-correlations effects in the squeezing of the emitted harmonics~\cite{lars-electron-correlation}.
-Such effects could also be explored with QED based schemes like quantum electrodynamical density functional theory (QEDFT)~\cite{QEDFT-rugge, QEDFT-rugge-2, QEDFT-rugge-3}.
+Looking forward, our findings provide a theoretical foundation for future research aiming to characterize the quantum features of HHG such as quantum state tomography of inter-harmonic squeezing~\cite{generation-squeezed-harmonics, Wigner-tomography, matan-tomography}, higher number of effective photon modes~\cite{mass-renormalization-many-modes, multimode-effective-mode}, superradiant emission of many-atoms and solid-state materials~\cite{free-electron-qed, strongly-driven-many-body}, and electronic-correlations effects in the squeezing of the emitted harmonics~\cite{lars-electron-correlation}.
+Such effects could also be explored with QED based schemes like quantum electrodynamical density functional theory (QEDFT)~\cite{QEDFT-rugge, QEDFT-rugge-2, QEDFT-rugge-3}, but are anyways expected to only arise in theories where a second-quantized photon mode is present and the electromagnetic field is allowed to populate an actual wave function, as is the case here.
 These effects are also expected to advance emerging theories, and serve as a benchmark for testing quantum optical approximations.